Alvar

 Alvars comprise a small percentage of the Earth's ecosystems by land extent.
-Although some 120 exist in the Great Lakes region, in total there are only about 43 mi2 left across the entire Great Lakes basin, and many of these have been degraded by agriculture and other human uses.
+Although some 120 exist in the North American Great Lakes region, in total there are only about 43 mi2 left across the entire Great Lakes basin, and many of these have been degraded by agriculture and other human uses.
 More than half of all remaining alvars occur in Ontario.
 There are smaller areas in New York, Michigan, Ohio, Wisconsin and Quebec.

 In North America, alvars provide habitat for birds such as bobolinks, eastern meadowlarks, upland sandpipers, eastern towhees, brown thrashers and loggerhead shrikes whose habitat is declining elsewhere.
 Rare plants include Kalm's lobelia (Lobelia kalmii), Pringle's aster (Symphyotrichum pilosum var. pringlei), juniper sedge (Carex juniperorum), lakeside daisy (Hymenoxys acaulis), ram's-head lady's-slipper (Cypripedium arietinum), and dwarf lake iris (Iris lacustris).
 Also associated with alvars are rare butterflies and snails.
 The use of the word "alvar" to refer to this type of environment originated in Sweden.
 The largest alvar in Europe is located on the Swedish island of Öland.
 Here the thin soil mantle is only 0.5 to 2.0 centimeters thick in most places and in many extents consists of exposed limestone slabs.
 The landscape there has been designated a UNESCO World Heritage Site.
 There are other more local names for similar landforms, such as a pavement barren, although this term is also used for similar landforms based on sandstone.
 In the United Kingdom the exposed landform is called a limestone pavement and thinly covered limestone is known as calcareous grassland.